AndreMorise/CleanArch/src/Api/README.md

 The API layer is the entry point to the application, providing HTTP endpoints for clients to interact with the system.
 This template provides a basic structure for your API layer.

+## Prerequisites

+- **.NET 8.0**: This project requires [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or higher.
+You can install it directly from the link or via Visual Studio 2022 installer.

 ## Purpose

 The API layer: